 Getting Started: What Cats Like and Need

-Abundant research has been done about what most cats prefer when it comes to a latrine.
+Abundant research has been done to determine what cats prefer when it comes to a latrine.
 Most cats prefer:

-- enough room to walk in and turn around without touching the sides or top
+- A box with enough room to enter and turn around without touching the sides or top

-- enough room to eliminate and dig without touching the sides or clumped waste
+- Enough room to eliminate and dig without touching clumped waste or the sides of the box

 How often do I need to clean the litter box?

-Most cats are by nature fastidious.
+Most cats are fastidious by nature.
 Cats spend a lot of time grooming themselves, and naturally prefer a tidy bathroom as well.
-Consider a human going into a public restroom: if someone before you fails to flush, do you proceed and use the toilet?
-Doing our best to keep the litter clean and appealing to cats is one of the most important factors in maintaining good elimination habits in our pets.
+Consider a human going into a public restroom: if someone has failed to flush, do you proceed and use the toilet?
+Doing our best to keep the litter clean and appealing to cats is one of the most important factors in maintaining good elimination habits.

-Every Day: Scoop all clumps.
+- Every day: Scoop out all clumps.
 Some cats prefer the litter to be scooped even more frequently.

 How do I train my kitten or cat where to go?